 It is suggested that abuse is still under-reported by children.
 This is a problem that is often compounded by barriers to seeking help, including not being listened to or believed by adults or not having the terminology to explain what is happening.

 Abuse is one of the very worst things that can ever happen to a child, but it’s not always easy to pick up the signs and often a child might not even know that what’s happening is wrong.
-Our curriculum aims to help teachers, parents and children to address some of these issues.
+Our curriculum aims to help teachers, parents and children to address some of these issues by helping our children to understand healthy relationships, including friendships.
 This supports the preventative curriculum and our legal obligation to safeguard and promote the welfare of our pupils.

 Responsibilities

-PSHE lead (Mrs Ellis) is responsible for the review of the PSHE curriculum and to ensure that it meets the statutory guidance, that it is inclusive to all children and is progressive.
+PSHE lead is responsible for the review of the PSHE curriculum and to ensure that it meets the statutory guidance, that it is inclusive to all children and is progressive.

-All class teachers are responsible for the planning and teaching of PSHE and SRE.
+All class teachers are responsible for the planning and teaching of PSHE (which includes statutory RHE).

 Teachers delivering PSHE are responsible for ensuring that work is adapted so that lessons are inclusive to all.
-Teachers delivering the lessons are also responsible for ensuring that resources are appropriate and kite marked to ensure they are appropriate and do not scare the children.
+Teachers delivering the lessons are also responsible for ensuring that resources used are agreed and appropriate for the children to ensure effective delivery of the curriculum.

 Support staff are responsible for following the lead of the teacher and supporting the children’s learning when needed.

-Key PSHE/Personal Development is the responsibility of the Head teacher, named Governor and Subject Leader with responsibility for SRE and PSHE.
+Key PSHE/Personal Development is the responsibility of the Head teacher, named Governor and Subject Leader with responsibility for HRE and PSHE.

 The Curriculum Committee of the governing body monitors our Policy on an annual basis.
 This committee reports its findings and recommendations to the full governing body, as necessary, if the policy needs modification.

-The effectiveness of the PSHE/SRE programme will be evaluated by assessing children’s learning and implementing change if required.
+The effectiveness of the PSHE/HRE programme will be evaluated by assessing children’s learning and implementing change if required.
 Pupil voice will be influential in adapting and amending planned learning activities.

 The Role of Parents and Other Professionals

-The school is well aware that the primary role in children’s relationship education lies with parents and carers.
+The school understands the primary role in children’s relationship education lies with parents and carers.
 We wish to build a positive and supporting relationship with the parents of children at our school through mutual understanding, trust and co-operation.
 In promoting these objectives, we will:

-inform parents about the PSHE/ SRE policy and practice
+inform parents about the PSHE/ HRE policy and practice

-answer any questions that parents may have about PSHE/ SRE
+answer any questions that parents may have about PSHE/ HRE

 take seriously any issues that parents raise with teachers about this policy or the arrangements for relationships education in the school

-seek the views of parents and encourage them to be involved in reviewing the SRE policy
+seek the views of parents and encourage them to be involved in reviewing the HRE policy

 inform parents about the best practice known with regard to relationships education, so that the teaching in school supports the key messages that parents and carers give to children at home.

-We believe that, through this mutual exchange of knowledge and information, children will benefit from being given consistent messages about their changing body and their increasing responsibilities.
+We believe that, through this mutual exchange of knowledge and information, children will benefit from being given consistent messages and that this will lead to them thriving as young people in the modern world both now and in their futures.

 Right to Withdraw

-All maintained schools must teach the following as part of the National Curriculum for Science.
-At Year 5 and Y6, this includes teaching about the main external body parts and changes to the human body as it grows from birth to old age, including puberty.

-Parents do not have the right to withdraw pupils from relationships education but do have the right to request that their child be withdrawn from some or all of sex education not included in the Science National Curriculum.
-As sex education is not taught at Reedley, there are no aspects of the curriculum that parents/carers can withdraw their child from.
+The non-statutory element of sex education (how a baby is made/conceived) will not be taught within our PSHE curriculum.
+This is the part of the curriculum which is above and beyond that which is in the National Curriculum for Science and Statutory Relationships and Health Education.
+As we teach nothing that is beyond the statutory content, parents will not be required to send written withdrawal requests.

 Accessibility for all